 Gather as Much Information as You Can

 If the rider is uncooperative, note it, but do not continue to ask once they have refused.
 Once the police report has been filed and you have collected as much evidence as possible, seek medical attention.
-If you don’t need emergency treatment, it is still a good idea to be checked out, as some injuries take a few days to manifest symptoms.

 Contact a Las Vegas Negligent Rider Accident Lawyer for Help Today